sebbrn/ferguson/README.md

 he is available at <https://ferguson-bot.localtunnel.me/>

 ### Environment variables
-Don't forget to make a copy of the `.env.example` file and ask the contributors with which values the variables have to be filled.
+Don't forget to make a copy of the `.env.example` file, rename it to `.env` and ask the contributors with which values the variables have to be filled.